Monthly Archives from March 2006

 The Oriel Window, Lacock Abbey by William Henry Fox Talbot, 1835 or 1839

-One can still remember an encouraging picture in a daily showing a spectacular row of pumpkins at the esplanade du Trocadéro with the Eiffel Tower in the background.
-It seemed to be opening a Roman Appian way or inroad into French culture.
-But somehow the symbolism of the pumpkin never took hold nor the horror movie cultural references past a few fashionable force-fed years.
-One can see it as a fashion, like the Christmas trees garbed in artificial snow and dyed in red or blue a couple of years ago in Paris and it soon died as a new tradition.
-Perhaps what the French were lacking was a vibrant Irish community to keep the fire of Samain burning.
-Cultural resistance to a wholesale import of a cultural practice now perceived as very American is faulted too.
+I can still remember an encouraging picture in a daily showing a spectacular row of pumpkins at the esplanade du Trocadéro with the Eiffel Tower in the background.
+It seemed to be opening a Roman Appian way into French popular culture.
+Somehow, the symbolism of the pumpkin never took hold, nor the horror-movie cultural references, past a few fashionable force-fed years.
+You can see it as a fad like the Christmas trees garbed in artificial snow and dyed red or blue of a couple of years ago in Paris; it soon died as a "new tradition".

 Halloween party invitation on an old ice truck by Walker Evans, 1973-1974.